-As part of the Healthy Washington plan, Age Friendly Seattle is producing all events virtually in 2021: on the first and third Thursday of every month** at 10:30 a.m.
+As part of the Healthy Washington – Roadmap to Recovery, Age Friendly Seattle is offering virtual events on the first and third Thursday of every month** at 10:30 a.m.
 Pacific Time.
 See Calendar for current speakers and other details.
 Click the blue button below to join this week’s live event; the green button has detailed instructions and dial-in info.
-Scroll down for program descriptions and previous episodes. **No event on 12/16.
-Join us for a special 90-minute Better Hearing Month panel on the 5/6 episode of Close to Home!
+Scroll down to watch previous episodes and for program descriptions. **No event on 12/16.
+Celebrate Pride with a special 90-minute City of Seattle panel on the 6/17 episode of the Civic Coffee Hour!

 Click the icon in the top right of the embedded YouTube playlist, below – to select a previous episode.
 The auto-captioning in Arabic, Chinese, English, Korean, Russian, Spanish, and Vietnamese** is available live and on YouTube!
 If you subscribe to our channel and click the bell, you’ll be notified when new videos are uploaded! **Languages subject to change.

 Age Friendly Seattle’s Civic Coffee Hour provides a platform for community elders to interact directly with government decision-makers.
 The program has been running for over a decade, but in the past year has drawn a lot of additional interest, including from immigrant and refugee communities.
 Civic Coffee Hours are hosted at 10:30 a.m.
 Pacific Time on the 3rd Thursday of every month, except December.
 This program is a partnership with The Seattle Public Library (SPL) and was originally slated to take place at the Central Branch.